jeog/SimpleOrderbook/README.md

             /*
              * First, we need to create a factory proxy.
 To support different
-             * create/constructor types in a single factory we provide different
+             * orderbook types and different constructor types, in a single factory,
-             * factory interfaces(proxies).
+             * we provide different factory interfaces(proxies).
              *
              * The following will be used for managing orderbooks of (implementation) type:
              *     SimpleOrderbook::SimpleOrderbookImpl< std::ratio<1,4>, 1024 * 1024 * 8>
              *
-             * - uses the default factory 'create' function
+             * - uses the default factory 'create' function via (double,double) constructor
              * - with .25 price intervals
-             * - and a max 8MB of pre-allocated (internal) storage
+             * - and a max 8MB of pre-allocated (internal) storage (see source comments)
              *
              * NOTICE the use of the copy constructor.
 Factory Proxies RESTRICT
              * DEFAULT CONSTRUCTION to insure non-null function pointer fields